 Injuries have taken toll on Rams season

-2011 (Sophomore): After a promising spring and summer, entered the fall second on the depth chart at tackle, but sustained a season-ending knee injury during camp practice Aug.
-16.
+2011 (Sophomore): After a promising spring and summer, entered the fall second on the depth chart at tackle.

 2010 (Freshman): A reserve offensive lineman, played in five games...In season-opening loss vs. Colorado (Sept.
-4) at Invesco Field, made his college debut, playing one series at tackle in the second half...Also played tackle in the fourth quarter of big win vs. UNLV (Oct.
+4) at Invesco Field, made college debut, playing one second-half series at tackle...Played tackle in the fourth quarter of big win vs. UNLV (Oct.
 16), in triumph vs. New Mexico (Oct.
 30), and in loss vs. BYU (Nov.
 13).

 2009: Redshirted as a true freshman in his first season of college eligibility.